• About Me

 There are also passages like 1 Peter 1:3-9 which says, ““Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for you, who are kept by the power of God through faith for salvation ready to be revealed in the last time.
 In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials, that the genuineness of your faith, being much more precious that gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ, whom having not seen you love.
 Though now you do not see Him, yet believing, you rejoice with joy inexpressible and full of glory, receiving the end of your faith-the salvation of your souls.”

 This passage-and others like it-do speak of a future date of perfection, fullness, receiving a body like His, the restitution of all things, an inheritance reserved in heaven, etc. It’s obvious we don’t have everything promised now because how many of us are walking around in bodies that can’t die?
 I do agree there is so much yet to come but that doesn’t mean we stagnate now.
 We believers are not a group of thumb-twiddlers waiting for some far off day when ZAP!
 Fullness of God is ours.
-Our inheritance might be reserved in heaven but that doesn’t mean it exist in its entirety and, I would point out, we are of One Spirit with Jesus Christ and we are seated with Him in Heavenly places.
+Our inheritance might be reserved in heaven but that doesn’t mean it doesn’t already exist in its entirety and, I would point out, we are of One Spirit with Jesus Christ and we are seated with Him in Heavenly places.
 Who is to say this inheritance is not ours now to appropriate and enjoy?

 Jesus also says of the Holy Spirit that, when He comes, He will both “honor and glorify Me, because He will take of (receive, draw upon) what is Mine and will reveal (declare, disclose, transmit) it to you” (John 16:14, Amplified).
 What is the “mine” that Jesus is speaking of?
 Let us read verse 15 also: “Everything the Father has is Mine.
 That is what I meant when I said the He will take the things that are Mine and will reveal (declare, disclose, transmit) them to you” (Amplified).
 Wow!
 If that is true, and I would not dare call my Savior a liar, then just what are the limits to how we can live now?
 What if there aren’t any?